0xrhsmt/biconomy-schnorr-module/README.md

 ## Description

-This is a module to demonstrate the use of Schnorr signature in Biconomy Module.<br>
+This is the Biconomy module that employs Schnorr signatures.
+Utilizing this module enables multi-signature capabilities.
+Additionally, there is a demo application available, allowing for an easy trial of this module.<br>
-You can aggregate signatures to form N/N multisignatures that can be verified on-chain.<br>
-This enables Biconomy Smart Wallets to verify Schnorr signatures on-chain for about the same gas cost as a regular ECDSA signature!
+You can aggregate signatures into N/N multi-signatures that can be verified on-chain for about the same gas cost as a regular ECDSA signature!

 ## Live Demo